 TEC maximizes during Equinox months (March, April, September, October), and minimizes during the winter months (November, December, January, February), with intermediate values during summer months (May, June, July, August), showing a semiannual variation.
-The semiannual variation of TEC is asymmetry with maximum in Spring Equinox.
+The semiannual variation of TEC is asymmetry with a maximum in Spring Equinox which is due to the changes that are observed in the Earth's heating and ionization during the yearly path around the Sun (Rabiu, 2004).
 The occurrence time of the maximum/minimum ionosphere TEC values varies with season.
 A high positive correlation (r = 0.61) was obtained between daytime peak VTEC and Solar F10.7 flux for the period of study.